stillsen/Self-Supervised-Learning-for-Crop-Classification-and-Yield-Prediction/README.md

 ## Description

 This repository contains the code for the study "Self-Supervised Learning Advances Crop Classification and Yield Prediction".
-The project aims to train, demonstrate, and evaluate a convolutional neural network with self-supervised learning for predicting yields and classifying crop types from RGB drone imagery across the four summer crops: lupine, sunflower, soy and maize.
+The project aims to train, and evaluate a convolutional neural network with self-supervised learning for classifying crop types and predicting yields from RGB drone imagery across the four summer crops: lupine, sunflower, soy and maize.

-We pre-train the self-supervised model using VICReg across unlabeled images of all crop types.
+We pre-train the self-supervised model using VICReg across unlabeled images of all crop types across the entire fields.
 Then we exchange the projector for a prediction head and fine-tune specifically for each crop type by freezing the backbone.
-This setup includes fourfold spatial cross-validation where is hyperparameter tuning.
+For file tuning, we use a dataset that clips images around each yield point's location.
+This setup includes fourfold spatial cross-validation and hyperparameter tuning.

 We evaluate self-supervised learning at two levels:
 - At the level of embeddings